Hombourg-Haut: Middle Ages

 After a bitter dispute over the ownership of the castle of "Hombourg-Bas" (the old castle) between the Duke of Lorraine and the bishop of Metz, the latter prevailed end of the 12th century.
 Hombourg remained the property of the prelates of Metz until the 16th century.
 In 1270, the bishop, Jacques of Lorraine, decided to build a new and splendid castle on the opposite elongated hill, probably from 1245 on.

 This castle became the main seat of the bailiwick of Hombourg/St-Avold.
 It was the residence of the bishops' representatives and sometimes of the prelates themselves.
 In front of the castle, Jacques of Lorraine got a fortified town built, surrounded by a long wall, today's "Vieux-Hombourg".

 Jacques granted his new town privileges and rights and in 1254, he founded a collegiate church with 13 capitular canons that was run until 1743.
 The collegiate got a new church built in 1300 which took almost a century to complete.

 Thirty Year's War and the decline

 Industrial revolution and steel production

-In 1758, Charles de Wendel founded an ironworks at the banks of the Roselle.
+In 1758, Charles de Wfendel founded an ironworks at the banks of the Roselle.
 That was the beginning of the industrial era of Hamburg-Haut.
 The ironworks was taken over by the d'Hausen family during the First Empire.

 The Gouvy family from Saarland bought the factory in 1850 and transformed it into a modern steel plant.
 Providing employment to generations of Hombourg's inhabitants, the Gouvy steel mill also supported music, sports, youth movements and other leisure activities.
 The Münch family continued the work of the Gouvys when they bought the factory in 1935, offering work to almost 250 employees.
 The plant ceased opérations permanently during the 1980s.
 Following the mill demolition, a shopping centre has been built on the site.